+Impact on linked devices after SBI deactivation is as below

 All approved device records are displayed in ‘Deactivated' status and those row items being greyed out.
 The action menu in such records should be enabled with only View option.
 (Deactivate in action menu is disabled)

-The devices whose status was ‘Pending for Approval’ before SBI deactivation will now be displayed with ‘Rejected’ status.
+The devices of which the status was ‘Pending for Approval’ before SBI deactivation will now be displayed with ‘Rejected’ status.

 Rejected devices will continue to remain in the same status even after SBI deactivation.